AishwaryaSarsan1/Software-design-and-development/Readme1.md

 # 3. Installation Instructions:
 Follow these steps to set up Smart Nutrition on a local machine:
-- *Step 1: Clone / Download the Project*
+- **Step 1: Clone / Download the Project**
+ From git click the link https://github.com/your-username/smart-nutrition.git and download the zip file and extract to C:\xampp\htdocs\smartnutrition\   (make sure the project folder is this)